0o0liver/AI_P2_cl/README.md

 This [video](https://youtu.be/7fHN5zA7R3o) is provided by DeepMind, the network in the video was designed to perform transfer learning from Pong to Asterix.
 From the video, we can see a visual representation of path selection and modules being frozen after each task.
 The first 6 seconds of the video, the network performs the path selection, and at the 7th second of the video, we can see that the network finished training the first task, an optimal path was found and modules that construct this path were frozen.
 Then the network started the same process for the next task.
 Below is a screenshot of the video showing the path that was selected for the first task.

 ![Imgur](https://i.imgur.com/N1KIwg0.png)

+### Experiment
+Training the model on 20 successive tasks.
+After training on each task, we evaluated the model on all 20 test sets.
+During the evaluation phase, the task associated with the test set was provided to the model, allowing it to use the appropriate path and final layer.

+### Control
+For a control, we ran the experiment on the model, but did not freeze any weights.
+Furthermore, we did not reinitialize any weights between tasks but instead fine tuned the existing model.

 ### Result
 |     | Control | Experiment |